 I'm wanting to articulate the majesty and mystery of the unseen network-connection between us and nature (as nature) and to reveal images that may not yet be in the collective unconscious - moving us through the abstract into the imaginable.

 In 1986 he was offered a place on the Art Foundation at Brighton Polytechnic.
 As a student of art, he was encouraged to explore different forms of expression in painting, textile, sculpture and video.
 At that time the Brit Art movement was flowering in London but he was looking for a different kind of aesthetic that seemed unrepresented in the galleries.
 All his Tutors were enraptured by Postmodernism and their apparent rejection of the great stories and meta-narratives of the ancient world isolated him further.
 By 1987 he was thoroughly frustrated by the art-world and he refused to be absorbed within the structures and creative practice that surrounded him.
 Then in 1989, a friend invited him to London to see an exhibition of Aboriginal Art and suddenly he felt at home surrounded by art the spirit of which had a great effect on him.
-Suddenly he felt an 'inseparabilty' from himself and the art on display that he had not felt before.
+Suddenly he felt an 'inseparability' from himself and the art on display that he had not felt before.